open-feature/open-feature-operator/README.md

 ![version](https://img.shields.io/badge/version-pre--alpha-green)
 ![status](https://img.shields.io/badge/status-not--for--production-red)

 The open-feature-operator is a Kubernetes native operator that allows you to expose feature flags to your applications.
-It injects a [flagd](https://github.com/open-feature/flagd) sidecar into your pod and allows you to poll the flagd server for feature flags in a variety of ways.
+It injects a [flagD](https://github.com/open-feature/flagd) sidecar into your pod and allows you to poll the flagD server for feature flags in a variety of ways.

 ### Deploy the latest release